pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/adding-an-application.md

   This page describes how to add a new application.
 ---

-An application is a collect of resources and configurations that are managed together.
+An application is a collection of resources and configurations that are managed together.
 It represents the service which you are going to deploy.
 With PipeCD, all application's manifests and its application configuration (`app.pipecd.yaml`) must be committed into a directory of a Git repository.
 That directory is called as application directory.

-Before deploying an application, it must be registered via the web console.
-Registering application helps PipeCD know where the application configuration is placed, which `piped` should handle it as well as which cloud the application should be deployed to.

 Each application can be handled by one and only one `piped`.
-Currently, PipeCD is supporting the following application kinds:
+Currently, PipeCD is supporting 5 kinds of application: Kubernetes, Terraform, CloudRun, Lambda, ECS.

-- Kubernetes application
-- Terraform application
-- CloudRun application
-- Lambda application
-- ECS application

-There are two ways to register an application:
+Before deploying an application, it must be registered to help PipeCD knows
-- Scanning the unused application configuration files in Git to add (recommended)
+- where the application configuration is placed
+- which `piped` should handle it and which cloud the application should be deployed to

+Through the web console, you can register a new application in one of the following ways:
+- Picking from a list of unused apps suggested by Pipeds while scanning Git repositories (Recommended)
-- Manually configure application information
+- Manually configuring application information

-## From the application configuration in your Git repository (recommended)
+(If you prefer to use [`pipectl`](/docs/user-guide/command-line-tool/#adding-a-new-application) command-line tool, see its usage for the details.)

+## Picking from a list of unused apps suggested by Pipeds
 In this way, you define all information in the application configuration defined in the Git repository and use it as a single source of truth.

 It starts with creating an application configuration file as following and pushing it to the Git repository watched by a Piped with version v0.23.0 or higher.